flipacholas/Architecture-of-consoles/articles/xbox.md

 In the case of the pixel shaders, programmers can manipulate and blend textures in multiple ways to achieve different effects such as multi-texturing, specular mapping, bump mapping, environment mapping and so on.

 A new programming concept that emerges thanks to this approach is the **General Purpose GPU** or 'GPGPU', which consists in assigning tasks to the GPU that would have been exclusively done by the CPU.
 So not only the GPU has taken over most of the graphics pipeline, but now can act as an efficient co-processor for specialised computations (i.e. physics calculations).
-This is a new area that will evolve as GPUs become more powerful and flexible, however the NV2A was already able to achieve this thanks to a combination of hardware capabilities (vertex & pixel shaders) and specialised APIs developed (OpenGL's 'state programs').
+This is a new area that will evolve as GPUs become more powerful and flexible.
+However, the NV2A was already able to achieve this thanks to a combination of hardware capabilities (vertex & pixel shaders) and specialised APIs developed (OpenGL's 'state programs').

 {{% /inner_markdown %}}

 {{< /float_group >}}

 I have a feeling that shaders will be regularly revisited in future articles.
-Please remember that in this article, however, they may be considered a bit 'primitive' and some people may argue that the pixel shaders are not even 'shaders', compared to what GPU offers nowadays.
+Please remember that in this article, however, they may be considered a bit 'primitive' and some people may argue that the pixel shaders are not even 'shaders' (compared to what GPUs offers nowadays).

 #### The Xbox's frame

 The standard resolution of games is **640x480**, this is pretty much the standard in the sixth generation.
 Although, this constraint is just a number: The GPU can draw frame-buffers with up to 4096x4096, yet it doesn't mean the hardware would provide acceptable performance.
-On the other side, the console allows to alter screen settings globally, which may help to promote these unique features (widescreen and 'high resolution') instead of waiting for developers to discover them (as it happened with the [Gamecube/Wii]({{< ref "wii#tab-2-1-standardised-widescreen" >}})).
+On the other side, the console allows configure its screen setting globally, which may help to promote pioneering features (i.e. widescreen and 'high resolution') instead of waiting for developers to discover them (as it happened with the [Gamecube/Wii]({{< ref "wii#tab-2-1-standardised-widescreen" >}})).

 The video encoder, on the other hand, will try to broadcast whatever there is on the frame-buffer in a format your TV will understand.
 That means that widescreen images will become [anamorphic]({{< ref "wii#tab-2-1-standardised-widescreen" >}}) unless the game outputs in HD (i.e. 720p or 1080i, which only a few games do).